16 Surprising Signs Your Mother Is Toxic

 9. She’s competitive with you and feels threatened by your success.

 Instead of celebrating your achievements, a toxic mother might feel envious or threatened by your success.
 They might downplay your accomplishments, try to one-up you with their own stories, or even sabotage your efforts.
-This competitive behaviour stems from their own insecurities and need to be the centre of attention.
+Such competitive behaviour stems from their own insecurities and need to be the centre of attention.

 10. She expects you to be her confidant and emotional support system.

 Healthy mother-child relationships involve mutual support, but toxic mothers often put an unfair burden on their children.
 They might share inappropriate details about their personal lives, confide in you about their marital problems, or expect you to always be available to listen to their complaints.
-This can be emotionally draining and make you feel like you’re more of a therapist than a child.
+It can be emotionally draining and make you feel like you’re more of a therapist than a child.

 11. She’s never satisfied with your choices or decisions.